The Fair Credit Reporting Act (FCRA)

 Furthermore, the FCRA requires third-party users to adhere to its outlined permissible purposes.
 Consumers must be alerted upon the decision to effect adverse action informed by the report contents.
 If a consumer contests the report's contents, the Act requires the user to disclose the agency responsible for the report compilation.
 It makes it possible to address or challenge the inaccuracies.

-Your rights under the Fair Credit Reporting Act
+What are my rights under the Fair Credit Reporting Act?

 The Act requires the consumer reporting agency to investigate the areas of the report you dispute.
 It follows the correction of inaccuracies or exclusion of anomalies within 30 days.